MicrosoftDocs/visualstudio-docs/subscriptions/admin-preferences.md

 If you're a super admin on several agreements, you'll be able to choose the desired agreement in the drop-down on the menu bar.
 The preferences you set will apply only to that agreement.
 Individual admins can override some of these preferences on a case-by-case basis when assigning subscriptions.

-If there is only one agreement for you email address, the drop-down will be disabled.
+If there is only one agreement for your email address, the drop-down will be disabled.

 ### Contact email address